New Years resolutions that God endorses

 I remember one year when my kids were 3, 6, and 8, I decided I should be running every weekday morning (a 3 mile loop).
 As parents of young children find out - it's the kids who should decide your New Years resolutions.
 This is because it is their lives that seem to rule the family schedule.
 So needless to say that New Years improvement idea flopped.

-Another New Years resolution I used to make quite often but don’t any more, is to get super organized and stay that way.
-Now, I don’t mind getting things organized.
+Another New Years resolution I used to make quite often but don't any more, is to get super organized and stay that way.
+Now, I don't mind getting things organized.
 I actually enjoy it.
 However the problem was, I would get things nicely organized but I didn’t keep them that way.
 Now, this should have been OK if I had any sense at all, because things were getting neater and cleaner.
-Yet, I have this personality where I hate to leave a thing undone, which is good most the time except when it causes me to mentally stew about something undone.
-This obsessing ended up killing the peace God offers.
+Yet, I have this personality where I hate to leave a thing undone, which is good in most cases, except when I can't realistically get the thing done.
+Then I frantically stew about it.
+My super organized obsessing and trying to stay that way, ended up killing the peace God offers.
+In reality, not being super organized isn't a sin.
 Can you relate?

 Don't worry about anything; instead, pray about everything.
 Tell God what you need, and thank him for all he has done.
 Then you will experience God's peace, which exceeds anything we can understand.
 His peace will guard your hearts and minds as you live in Christ Jesus.
 Philippians 4:6-7 (NLT)